dani-amirtharaj/SecretDocs/README.md

 * **AuthActivity**

 Activity which provides AR authentication.
 The authentication mechanism is borrowed from https://github.com/dani-amirtharaj/AR-Lock.
+Here, the keypad is setup mid-air.
 Once the key entered by the user matches their password, the next activity, MenuActivity is started, and this activity is finished.
 If the user exceeds the 32 character limit or 5 retries, the actvity finishes, with a message explaining it was unable to authenticate the user.

 * **MenuActivity**